goupviet/ManagedWin32/README.md

 ##Acknowledgements
 * FolderBrowserDialog is from WPFContrib
-* Desktop.cs, MemoryScanner and much more is from CodeProject
+* Desktop.cs, MemoryScanner, NotifyIcon and much more is from CodeProject